TheresaLui/SelfHelpContent_v2/articles/microsoft.azurestack/azurestack-operator-adminportal.md

 # Azure Stack Administration Portal

-There are two portals in Azure Stack- the administration portal and the user portal, sometimes referred to as the tenant portal.
+There are two portals in Azure Stack: the administration portal and the user portal (sometimes referred to as the tenant portal).
 As an Azure Stack operator, you can use the administration portal for day-to-day management and operations of Azure Stack.

 ### **Important note about portal impact during 1811 update**